mostafaosama113/bosta/README.md

 - **Register Borrowers**: Register borrowers with essential details like name, email, and registration date.
 - **Modify Borrowers**: Update borrower details or remove them from the system.
 - **Reservations**: Track which books are currently borrowed and allow borrowers to return books.
+   - **Export Borrowing Processes for Last Month**: The system can export all borrowing process data for the last month.
+   - **Export Overdue Borrows for Last Month**: The system can export all overdue borrows for the last month.

 ### Analysis